MENU

 Oncology: Bowel cancer and its signs

 Rectal cancer does not show specific symptoms.
 Colon cancer may also not show symptoms.
 The manifestation of signs of colorectal cancer depends on the stage of the disease.
-Thus, intestinal cancer may not show any symptoms and may have the following alerts:
+Thus, intestinal cancer may not show any symptoms, but may have the following symptoms:

 • anaemia;